jdoleary/Eden/tasks/CurrentTasks.md

 - Bug: ignoreDirs does fuzzy matching but should be exact, see tests in os.ts

 ## Enhancements
+- Optimization: What if I just store the `lastModified` value and skip documents that have been already processed past when they were last modified?
+    - I can run Deno.stat on a file about 1500 times in the time it takes to process the file once, so this should be a valid optimization gain
 - Optimize generating backlinks to work on multiple threads
     - For the 4000 md file benchmark, generating backlinks takes a whole 7.7seconds and only runs on 1 core
 - For custom tags like "<AssumedAudience>", I think the best way to parse them is to look for html tags that match a custom formatter.